davetii/java-samples/README.md

 * Algorithms: Heap
 * Study of Mocks, Fakes, Mockito, example
 * Stream data methods and calculation methods
-* Save results to a collection using the collect method and group/partition data using the Collectors class

 * Use flatMap() methods in the Stream API
 * java 8 Date/Time
 * Lock, ReadWriteLock, and ReentrantLock